What Do You Need for Baby Chicks

 The main goal of a baby chick house, often referred to as a brooder, is to replicate a warm, protective mother.
 To do that, you will want to have the following elements.

-- Brooder Box: This is the physical structure that houses the chicks.
-It needs to be spacious enough for the chicks to move around comfortably.
-It could be a simple cardboard box or a more elaborate and permanent structure.
+• Brooder Box – This is the physical structure that houses the chicks.
+It needs to be spacious enough for the chicks to move around comfortably with a cover to protect your chickens from the outside.

-- Bedding: To keep the brooder clean and absorb droppings, bedding is crucial.
-Pine shavings are commonly used due to their high absorbency and low cost.
+• Bedding – Bedding plays an important role in a brooder.
+It helps to keep the area clean and smelling fresh by absorbing moisture and odors.
+Wood shavings are commonly used due to their high absorbency and low cost.

-Pros: These are inexpensive, easy to clean, and quick to move around.
+Pros: Plastic totes are inexpensive, easy to clean, and light enough to move around if needed.

 Cons: The plastic can be slippery for chicks to walk on, causing them to “grip” with their feet.
-This can lead to Curly Toe, a foot condition that can affect baby chicks.
+This can lead to Curly Toe, a foot condition affecting baby chicks.

 Pros: Since you can get them for free, they are very cost-effective.
-They come in a large range of sizes, allowing you to provide a spacious area for the chicks to roam freely.
+They come in a large range of sizes, allowing you to provide a spacious area for the chicks to roam freely with high sides to keep everyone protected from the outside.

-Cons: Boxes can get soiled or wet from water and manure, meaning you may need to replace them before your chicks are ready to go outside.
+Cons: Boxes can get soiled or wet from water and manure, so you will need to change out the bedding often to keep things dry.

 3. Wood Box